dfinity/grant-rfps/README.md

-# Grant RFPS and Bounties
+# Grant RFPs and Bounties

 Grant RFPs and bounties are listed as [Issues](https://github.com/dfinity/grant-rfps/issues).